-A traditional freestanding bath can create a really stunning centrepiece in your new Victorian bathroom, the right bath could be the cornerstone of your entire new bathroom design.
-The most recognisable feature of a Victorian style bath are decorative feet, the most recognisable style is a ball and claw foot, other traditional styles include lion heads and ornate patterns.
+As traditional baths go, a Victorian freestanding bath can create a really stunning centrepiece.
+The right bath could be the cornerstone of your entire new bathroom design.
+A common feature of Victorian baths was decorative feet, the most recognisable style being a ball and claw foot, other traditional styles include lion heads and ornate patterns.

 The image above Features Burlington bathroom items all available from UK Bathrooms